Dark Fantasy

 the weight of the past

-The main structure of reality in my books — the Spectrum of Existence — preserves these histories in ways that outlast memory, allowing echoes of older ages to bleed back into the present.
+The main structure of reality in my books — the Spectrum of Existence — preserves these histories in ways that outlives memory, allowing echoes of older ages to bleed back into the present.
 And while some eras have been forgotten naturally, others were deliberately reshaped or erased, particularly during the rise of the Imperium, when records were rewritten and entire chapters of the past were recast to suit those in power.
 What survives is a mixture of truth, myth, and omission, leaving the present shaped as much by what was lost as by what remains.

 Magic & Its consequences

 Magic in dark fantasy is rarely a gift; it is a pressure, an obstacle, or a force that reshapes or twists those who touch it.
 Unlike the empowering systems of high fantasy, magic in this genre often comes with dangerous limits, threats, and irreversible costs.
-It is tied to the world’s history, its metaphysics, and the forces that shaped ages gone.
+It is often tied to the world’s history, its metaphysics, and the forces that shaped ages past.
 Effective dark‑fantasy magic feels dangerous because it is rooted in cost.
 Every use has a price, and every power has an origin that is older and more complex than it first appears.

 the cost of power

 Magic in this subgenre is defined by what it takes rather than what it gives.
-Power may offer strength, insight, or survival, but it also extracts something in return, either from the body, the mind, soul, or the world itself.
+Power may offer strength, insight, or survivability, but it also steals something in return, either from the body, the mind, soul, or the world.
 In my own work, magic arises from the Spectrum of Existence, the totality of all states of being across every plane — mortal, spiritual, angelic, living, dead, and unalive.
 Spectralic magic reflects the natural expression of that existence, while viralic magic is a corrupted form born when Tartaros, the absence of existence, breached the Spectrum and twisted its fabric.
 Those who draw on either are shaped by its power, in particular by its instability.
 Some magics carry the residue of old wars; others bear the mark of past mistakes, such as the plagues that reshaped entire eras.
 Even the Imperium’s attempts to control or redefine magic through laws, Orders, or rewritten histories, cannot erase the underlying fact that power always leaves a scar.
 In this world, magic is never neutral; it is a force that shapes lives, alters destinies, and reminds readers that no choice comes free.

 creatures & manifestations

-Dark fantasy often blurs the line between creature and consequence.
+Dark fantasy often blurs the line between creature and origin.
 The beings that inhabit these worlds are rarely simple monsters; they are expressions of history, magic, corruption, or metaphysical imbalance.
 Their existence reflects the world’s hurts, forgotten eras, and its broken laws of nature.
 Whether they are remnants of ancient conflicts, distortions caused by unstable magic, or manifestations of forces that predate civilisation, these beings embody the genre’s central idea that danger is woven into the fabric of reality itself.

 shaped by the world

 Creatures in dark fantasy are most compelling when they arise naturally from the world’s history and metaphysics rather than existing as isolated beings.
-In my books, many are tied to the past in some way: there are those who carry traces of angelic influence or the fading legacies of the Nephilim; others are shaped by the plagues that scarred entire eras or by the instability of the Spectrum of Existence itself.
-The undead, spectral distortions, and other manifestations are not random horrors, but are the lingering ramifications of magical screwups, wrong choices, and the power exerted by forces beyond mortal understanding.
+In my own books, many are tied to the past in some way: there are those who carry traces of angelic influence or the fading legacies of the Nephilim; others are shaped by the plagues that scarred entire eras or by the instability of the Spectrum of Existence itself.
+The undead, spectral distortions, and other manifestations are not random horrors, but are the lingering ramifications of magical screwups, wrong choices, and the power exerted by dark forces.
 Their presence reinforces the idea that the world is still reacting to what has been done to it, and that every being, no matter how monstrous, has roots in the deeper story.

 cosmology & the shape of reality